sourcegraph/handbook/content/ce/routing_questions.md

 **Keywords**: `usage`, `users`, `DAU`, `WAU`, `MAU`

-Any questions about usage statistics should be routed to the [Business Operations team](../bizops/index.md).
+Any questions about usage statistics should be routed to the [BizOps team](../ops/bizops/index.md).